garmin611/AICreation/README_EN.md

 ## Features

-This project is an intelligent creative content generation system that helps users:
+This project is an intelligent creative content generation system, which is extended from my own design and can help users:
 - Quickly generate creative text content
 - Generate images using AI technology
 - Automatically synthesize videos